Passer au contenu

 Definition

 Locktime (the nLockTime field) is a 4-byte value at the end of every Bitcoin transaction that specifies the earliest point at which the transaction may be included in a block.
 It enables absolute timelocks: "this payment cannot confirm until X".
-Until that point arrives, the network treats the transaction as non-final and refuses to mine it.
+Until that point arrives, the network treats the transaction as non-final — nodes will not relay it into the mempool and miners refuse to include it, no matter how generous its fee.

 Block height vs. timestamp

 A single threshold — 500,000,000 — decides how the value is read.
 Below it, nLockTime is interpreted as a block height: the transaction is valid only in a block after that height.
 At or above it, the value is a Unix timestamp.
-Since BIP113, the timestamp is compared against the median-time-past (the median of the previous 11 block timestamps) rather than the current block's clock, which removes a miner-manipulation surface and only ever moves forward.
+Height-based locks are the norm in practice because block height is unambiguous, while timestamps in a block header are only loosely ordered.
+Since BIP113, timestamp locks are compared against the median-time-past — the median of the previous 11 block timestamps — rather than the current block's clock, which removes a miner-manipulation surface and guarantees the reference time only ever moves forward.

 The nSequence dependency

-Locktime is only enforced if at least one input has a sequence number below 0xFFFFFFFF.
+Locktime has a famous quirk: it is only enforced if at least one input has a sequence number below 0xFFFFFFFF.
 If every input uses the maximum sequence value, nLockTime is ignored entirely.
-This quirk is why wallets that want an active locktime deliberately set inputs to 0xFFFFFFFE.
+This is a fossil of Satoshi's original transaction-replacement design, and it is why wallets that want an active locktime deliberately set inputs to 0xFFFFFFFE — one below the maximum, keeping the lock live while leaving replace-by-fee signalling untouched.

 In Simple Terms